Best Pumpkin Picking Patches in Raleigh, NC and Surrounding Areas

 They are open 7 days a week, and the price depends on the day and time.
 You need to purchase tickets on their website in advance, and admission includes a pumpkin!

 Best Time to Visit Pumpkin Patches in Raleigh, NC

-Most places in and around Raleigh, NC open for pumpkin picking around mid-September into the end of October so the best time to go pumpkin picking will be in these two months.
+Most places in and around Raleigh, NC open for pumpkin picking around mid-September into the end of October, so the best time to go pumpkin picking will be in these two months.
 It is always important to check with the farm before going.
-Most all these Raleigh farms put updates on their Facebook pages.
+Most of these Raleigh farms put updates on their Facebook pages.

 What to Know Before Pumpkin Picking